 First, the system should be a specific, contained segment of your manufacturing process or a specific set of assets.
 This is largely because building and learning from a digital twin is an iterative process, so it’s best to start small.

 Second, the system or asset group you choose should have a manageable scope but also be pertinent to your organization as a whole.
-If, for example, you’re a global organization, the system you choose to replicate via digital twin should have global components (e.g., your shipping processes).
+If, for example, you’re a global organization, the system you choose to replicate via digital twin technology should have global components (e.g., your supply chain or shipping processes).